marydeeonline/marydeeonline/README.md

 - 👋 Hi, I’m @Mocheera
-- 👀 I’m interested in: art,learning languages, and the environment.
+- 👀 I’m interested in: art, learning languages, and the environment.
 - 🌱 I’m currently learning: Python and software development.

 <!---